eugenekryukov/jskit/README.md

 # JavaScriptCore Kit (JSKit)

+Cross-platform JavaScript framework for Delphi.
 Evaluate JavaScript programs from within a Delphi app, and support JavaScript scripting of your Delphi app.

 # Overview